“When artful expression went silent in Lockdown, overtaken by the angry volley of rhetoric on social media, stuff shifted.

 Arguably, artists say what is recklessly expressed on social media with tools that are far more succinct, thought-provoking, and impactful – craft, the benefit of mentors, and the understanding of dramatic structure, of poetic metaphor and simile.
-Artists are empaths and teachers.
-This is why artists should be thought-leaders, and as such, we must endeavour ways to make sure our voices are heard.

 For as much as I appreciate video and YouTube as archival devices, as a stage director, I have never seen a staged work rendered in film that captures the magic of theater, of live experience – to reach in, reach out, to break the fourth wall.